jithujoshyjy/Cliver/SPEC.md

 print((\a, 1) to \d) # a b c d
 ```

-> if the last element is omited the Range becomes infinite.
+> if the last element is the irrational value Infinity, the Range becomes infinite.

 #### Collections